Two central banks, one alternative fact and 3/4 of a dollar: The loonie this week

 "The company plans to sell 36 million shares between US$16 and US$18 a share, and is hoping that it doesn't suffer from the same post-IPO hangovers as previous hyped-up technology stock launches have seen recently, Snap being a case in point," he added.

-Some corporate results, as well, from ConAgra Foods Inc., Eldorado Gold Corp., New Flyer Industries Inc. and Nike Inc.
+Some corporate results, as well, from Conagra Foods Inc., Eldorado Gold Corp., New Flyer Industries Inc. and Nike Inc.

 Friday: Gas pains, in more ways than one